openvinotoolkit/docker_ci/get-started.md

     `venv\Scripts\activate.bat` - on Windows

     `pip install -r requirements.txt`
 3. Now you can use `docker_openvino.py` to build/test/deploy an image.
 See detailed instruction below.
+**Note:** Please use Docker CI framework release version corresponding to the version of OpenVINO™ Toolkit.

 # How to